-We derive a significant amount of our revenues from our U.K. SAR Contract, as well as from a small number of offshore energy companies.
+We derive a significant amount of our revenues from our U.K. SAR contract, as well as from a small number of offshore energy companies.
 Our loss of one of these significant customers, if not offset by sales to new or other existing customers, could have a material adverse effect on our business, financial condition and results of operations.
-See discussion of our customers and contractual arrangements in the "Business" section of this Transition Report on Form 10-KT.
+See discussion of our customers and contractual arrangements in the "Business" section of this Annual Report.